flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

 - A32NX_VENT_CABIN_FAN_{id}_HAS_FAULT
     - Bool
-    - True if the corresponding cabin fan is on and operating normally
+    - True if the corresponding cabin fan is faulted and not operating
     - {number}
         - 1
         - 2